mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 clearly been trashed by someone or something, perhaps in rage or panic.
 A wounded man in a white coat with the nametag Tullus Rophas can be discovered hiding in a store cupboard.
-He will not divulge details but be panicked enough to reveal that ‘some of the subjects escaped containment’ and ‘they tore out their restraint modules’.
+He will not divulge details but be panicked enough to reveal that 'some of the subjects escaped containment' and 'they tore out their restraint modules'.
 If questioned about exits, he will recall an emergency evacuation exit but insist on being taken rather than revealing the location.